MartinEnders/eclipse-tractusx.github.io/docs-kits/kits/geometry-kit/adoption-view.md

 6. **Publish Updated Digital Twin**: Once again, when ready, *Tier n+1* provides access to their updated Digital Twin of the drive train.

-7. **Final Approval in Aspect Model**: Once *Tier n* is satisfied, the Aspect Model for the combined geometry can be approved.
+7. **Final Approval in Aspect Model**: Once *Tier n* is satisfied, the Digital Twin for the combined geometry can be approved.
 This is the last step in this example.

 <br>
 <div style="display: flex;  justify-content: center; gap: 16px; align-items: flex-start;">